Ste. Genevieve, Missouri: History

 Founded around 1740 by Canadian settlers and migrants from settlements in the Illinois Country just east of the Mississippi River, Ste.
 Geneviève is the oldest permanent European settlement in Missouri.
 It was named for Saint Genevieve (who lived in the 5th century AD), the patron saint of Paris, the capital of France.
 While most residents were of French-Canadian descent, many of the founding families had been in the Illinois Country for two or three generations.
 It is one of the oldest colonial settlements west of the Mississippi River.

 This area was known as New France, Illinois Country, or the Upper Louisiana territory.
 Traditional accounts suggested a founding of 1735 or so, but historian Carl Ekberg has documented a more likely founding about 1750.
 The population to the east of the river needed more land, as the soils in the older villages had become exhausted.
-Improved relations with hostile Native Americans, such as the Osage, made settlement possible.
+Improved relations with Native Americans, such as the Osage, made settlement possible.

 Prior to arrival of French Canadian settlers, indigenous peoples of succeeding cultures had lived in the region for more than one thousand years.
 The best known prior to the historic tribes were the Mississippian culture, which developed complex earthworks at such sites as Cahokia, and had a broad cross-continental trading network along the Mississippi-Ohio river waterways, from the south to near the Great Lakes.

 At the time of European settlement, however, no Indian tribe lived nearby on the west bank.
 Jacques-Nicolas Bellin's map of 1755, the first to show Ste.
 Genevieve in the Illinois Country, showed Kaskaskia natives on the east side of the river, but no Indian village on the west side within 100 miles of Ste.
 Genevieve.
 Osage hunting and war parties did enter the area from the north and west.
 The region had been relatively abandoned by 1500, likely due to environmental exhaustion, after the peak of Mississippian culture civilization at Cahokia, the largest city of this culture.

 At the time of its founding by ethnic French, Ste.
 Genevieve was the last of a triad of French Canadian settlements in this area of the mid-Mississippi Valley.
 About five miles northeast of Ste.
 Genevieve on the east side of the river was Fort de Chartres (in the Illinois Country); it stood as the official capital of the area.
 Kaskaskia, which became Illinois's first capital upon statehood, was located about five miles southeast.
 Prairie du Rocher and Cahokia, Illinois (an independent settlement not attached to the ancient Mississippian site) were other early local French colonial settlements on the east side of the river.